-Staffing of Frederick County Forest Conservancy District Board consist of an executive secretary (DNR forester for the district) and volunteers from the county that have showed interest in forestry and have been approved by the executive secretary and the state forester.
-To contact a volunteer Board members use the Contact us link and include the name or names of the Board members in the subject line of your e-mail message.
+The Frederick County Forest Conservancy District Board consist of an executive secretary (DNR District Forester) and volunteers from the county who have shown interest and knowledge in forestry and have been approved by the executive secretary and the Maryland State Forester.
+To contact a volunteer board members, please use the Contact us link.

 With an education degree from the Univ. of MD in Industrial Technology and 30+ years of sales in veterinary, medical and electronics, Vincent joined the Board in 2013.
 Excited about spending as much time as possible outdoors in the woods, vineyard, and garden, he hopes to impart the same to others in the community.
 Vincent and his wife live at Worman's Mill in Frederick on property that has been deeded to the Maryland Environmental Trust.

 My interest in trees started during the summer of 1964 when I was working for C.W.
 Stewart & Co. while at the Univ. of Md.
 It was a summer job during the break and included selling bare root trees and shrubs door to door.
 Sales included a free landscape design if you purchased the plant material.
 Hard sell, but I learned a lot about design and plant material.
 After graduating I took a job offer working for TREEMASTERS, a tree care company in the Washington D.C. metro area.
 Here I cared for thousands of trees during my 12-year stay.